Scribery/tlog/README.md

 However, tlog only supports UTF-8 so far, so the above workaround only serves to silent the fallback warning.

+#### Configuring shell per-user using symlinks

+You can create a symlink to `tlog-rec-sessions` containing the shell it should start, in its name.
+E.g. if you create a symlink like this:

+    sudo ln -s tlog-rec-session /usr/bin/tlog-rec-session-shell-bin-zsh

+and execute `tlog-rec-session-shell-bin-zsh`, then `tlog-rec-session` will start and execute `/bin/zsh` as the shell to record.
+See `tlog-rec-session(8)` for details.

+Such symlinks can then be assigned as login shells to certain users to have a specific shell started for them, under recording.

 ### Recording sessions to Elasticsearch